| Written by Mark Buzinkay

 Such technologies in ports include all aspects of a port business, from operations and planning to design infrastructure development and maintenance.
 As a result, innovative technologies will likely be felt in ports and can bring changes to loading and unloading operations, storage and industrial processing.

-In addition, a review of ports around the world shows that the sector has adopted technology but to a certain extent.
+In addition, a review of ports around the world shows that the sector has adopted technology to a certain extent.
 For example, scanning technologies are increasingly used for security and trade facilitation, while automation is introduced in various container terminals (read more about container terminal planning).

-Due to the challenge of massive ship sizes and continuous growth of container shipping volume worldwide, port infrastructure must develop and improve to meet these new demands.
+Due to the challenge of massive ship sizes and the continuous growth of container shipping volume worldwide, port infrastructure must develop and improve to meet these new demands.
 The assumption is that automation would help avoid or at least mitigate port congestion and reduce demurrage.
 However, the costly investment is still considered worth the future cost reductions.

 A quick analysis of container port terminals provides a good overview of the actual state.
-However, container terminal automation is still relatively early as 97% of the world's container port terminals are not automated.
+However, container terminal automation is still relatively early, as 97% of the world's container port terminals are not automated.

 The fully automated container share is 1%, while semi-automated terminals account for 3%.
 In absolute numbers, 53 container terminals worldwide are automated to a certain degree (2021) (Source: https://www.itf-oecd.org/sites/default/files/docs/container-port-automation.pdf).